 The College will generally not share personal data with third parties unless certain safeguards and contractual arrangements have been put in place.
-These include if the third party: -
+The following points will be considered: -

-- Has a need to know the information for the purposes of providing the contracted services; - Sharing the personal data complies with the privacy notice that has been provided to the data subject and, if required, the data subject's consent has been obtained; - The third party has agreed to comply with the required data security standards, policies and procedures and put adequate security measures in place; - The transfer complies with any applicable cross border transfer restrictions; and - A fully executed written contract that contains GDPR approved third party clauses has been obtained.
+- Whether the third party has a need to know the information for the purposes of providing the contracted services; - Whether sharing the personal data complies with the privacy notice that has been provided to the data subject and, if required, the data subject's consent has been obtained; - Whether the third party has agreed to comply with the required data security standards, policies and procedures and put adequate security measures in place; - Whether the transfer complies with any applicable cross border transfer restrictions; and - Whether a fully executed written contract that contains UK GDPR approved third party clauses has been obtained.